Collatty/NAV/client/README.md

 > Note: this feature is available with `react-scripts@0.2.3` and higher.

-People often serve the front-end React app from the same host and port as their backend implementation.<br>
+People often serve the front-end React app from the same host and port as their webapp implementation.<br>
 For example, a production setup might look like this after the app is deployed:

 ```
 /             - static server returns index.html with React app
 /todos        - static server returns index.html with React app
-/api/todos    - server handles any /api/* requests using the backend implementation
+/api/todos    - server handles any /api/* requests using the webapp implementation
 ```

 Such setup is **not** required.
 However, if you **do** have a setup like this, it is convenient to write requests like `fetch('/api/todos')` without worrying about redirecting them to another host or port during development.